Sanchitbajaj02/Algorithm-Analysis/README.md

-# Ada Lab File for Semester - 3 Manav Rachna University
+# Design of Algorithm and Analysis Lab File

 ## All programs are written in C language with my name in between them🙏